trumhemcut/dapr-microservices/README.md

-# dapr-on-azure
+# dapr-microservices

-Leverage the power of Dapr to build microservices on Azure
+Leverage the power of Dapr to build microservices application

 ## Get started